 You will need to decide what type of accommodation and in what location will be best for you, according to your circumstances.

-All new undergraduate students are guaranteed a room in Queen Mary Halls of Residence, on the Mile End campus, but only in your first year.
+All new applicants are guaranteed a room in Queen Mary Halls of Residence, on the Mile End campus, but usually only for your first year of study.
 After that you would need to look for privately rented accommodation.
-Once you are offered a place on a course at Queen Mary, you will be emailed information about how to apply for a room in Halls - the deadline is usually the end of June.
+Once you are offered a place on a course at Queen Mary, you will be emailed information about how to apply for a room in Halls – deadlines and how to apply can be found here.

 If you are an existing student and you have to leave home quickly during the academic year, if rooms are available in halls then you can apply online (existing students should click on 'returning residents') or contact a Welfare Adviser for help with this and other practicalities.
 Even if rooms are not available on campus long term, we will help you find emergency short term accommodation which gives you time to look for privately rented accommodation.

 Queen Mary Housing Services staff can advise you renting in the private sector and also have detailed guidance on their website.

 Queen Mary has launched a new guarantor service in association with Housing Hand.
 We know that finding a suitable guarantor can be tough when moving into the private sector.
 Housing Hand are here to stand as the guarantor should you be unable to provide one.